 Despite being a game of conquest, there’s always been a thread of optimism running through the series, and it’s not an accident.
 It was part of MicroProse’s philosophy.
 It wasn’t all murder and land-grabbing.
 “It revolved around what’s the most fun.
 We were criticised for not including slavery in both Civ and Pirates, for instance, but those were decisions based on what makes a satisfying and pleasant experience for the players.”

 Everyone who’s played Civ knows that Montezuma’s a dick, and for each leader, there are personality traits attributed to them.
 But while later iterations emphasised that, those AI personalities were basic in the first game.
-“Players would read more into the game then what was there in some cases,” Meier laughs.
+“Players would read more into the game than what was there in some cases,” Meier laughs.

 Some leaders might be more aggressive than others, and they were affected by player interactions, but it wasn’t quite as elaborate as the stories told by players implied.
 It helps, Meier thinks, that each leader and civilisation was recognisable.
 Players knew what to expect.